 As the reigns were handed to a new developer, rather than the team responsible for Tropico 3, 4 and 5, I was a little concerned at first that the latest game in the series may not hold up against the previous titles.
 However, as you’ll find out, I was gladly proven wrong with this initial thought as Tropico 6 takes everything that was great about the previous management sims and squashes them together into a rather brilliant package.

 Tropico 6 isn’t like Tropico 5 when it comes to the ‘story’.
 Tropico 5 consisted of fifteen missions which were split into two, taking you through the four industrial periods whilst you follow an interesting and rather long campaign which would easily last around fifteen hours or so.
 Tropico 6 gives you the choice of fifteen campaigns (which are gradually unlocked), each of which are split up into three or four chapters.
-However, unlike the previous game, each of the fifteen campaigns are all self-contained stories, set upon their own unique islands.
+However, unlike the previous game, each of the fifteen campaign missions are all self-contained stories, set upon their own unique islands.

 As you can already see, Tropico 6 is a BEAST, in comparison to Tropico 5.
 For a little more context, I played through the first campaign in its entirety.
 This alone took me just over six hours.
 Remember, that’s one of fifteen campaigns to play through.
 However, there is a catch.
 Tropico 5 gave you the choice of two islands within its campaign, allowing you to alternate between them once you complete a mission – continuing on from when you were last on that island.
 In Tropico 6, each campaign has its own set of three or four mini-islands (which are on-screen at all times).
 As such, you can’t swap islands mid-campaign, the island set for that particular story will remain until you complete it and move on.
 This isn’t too much of an issue but it does mean you need to plan your buildings and resource gathering more efficiently than previously.